World imports

 It is intended to be roughly portable between Unix-family platforms and Windows, though it does not hide many of the major differences.

-Paths are passed as interface-type string
+Paths are passed as interface-type strings, meaning they must consist of

 a sequence of Unicode Scalar Values (USVs).
 Some filesystems may contain